shane0/shane0.github.io/docs/upajjhatthana.md

 ---
 # Upajjhatthana

-The Five Remembrances, also known as Panca Niyama Dhamma in Pali, are a set of reflections in Buddhism that help cultivate mindfulness and appreciate the preciousness of life.
+The Five Remembrances, also known as Panca Niyama Dhamma in Pali, are a set of reflections in Buddhism that help cultivate MINDFULNESS and appreciate the preciousness of life.
 They are:

 1. I am of the nature to grow old.
 There is no way to escape aging and death.
 1. I am of the nature to have ill health.
 No one is immune to sickness, injury, and disease.